Abdelkawy16/Nodejs-with-typescript-training/01 intro/README.md

 # 🚀 Welcome to your new awesome project!

-This project has been created using **webpack-cli**, you can now run
+You can now run

 ```
-npm run build
+npm install
 ```

-or
+then

 ```
-yarn build
+npm run dev
 ```

 to bundle your application